mattias800/mzsh/README.md

 ## Prerequisites

 - macOS with Zsh (5.8+). macOS includes Zsh by default.
-- Homebrew (required for dependency installation):
+- Homebrew: the installer will automatically install and configure Homebrew if it is missing (non-interactive).
+Manual install is optional:
   ```bash
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
   ```